 Senior Aboriginal Access Officer

-We have a Senior Aboriginal Access Officer who provides services for Aboriginal people, in the spirit of Reconciliation and in recognition of individuals’ right of access to their own personal information.
+State Records has a Senior Aboriginal Access Officer who provides services for Aboriginal people, in the spirit of Reconciliation and in recognition of individuals’ right of access to their own personal information.

 Our records can help members of the Stolen Generations identify and become reunited with members of their families.